Why Is My Air Conditioner So Loud?

 Noises that are new, have changed, or are significantly louder may be an indication of a major problem with your air conditioner, such as a failing compressor, bad blower motor bearings, or mechanical damage.
 Call an AC repair service if you notice any of the following sounds:

-- Screaming or screeching – A loose belt on a blower fan could cause screeching, but it may also be damaged bearings in a blower motor or failing compressor.
+- Screaming or screeching: A loose belt on a blower fan could cause screeching, but it may also be damaged bearings in a blower motor or a failing compressor.